Articles on: Getting Started

 What are Blockchains and Networks?

-To get started, let's clarify what blockchains and networks are.
+To begin, let’s clarify what blockchains and networks are.

 What is a Blockchain?

 A blockchain is a decentralized digital ledger that records transactions across a network of computers.
-It consists of a series of blocks, each containing a list of transactions, that are cryptographically linked to the previous block, forming a chain.
-This structure ensures that data cannot be altered without consensus from the entire network, making it secure and transparent.
-Blockchains are the underlying technology for cryptocurrencies like Bitcoin, but they can also be used for various other applications, such as smart contracts and decentralized apps.
+It consists of a series of blocks, each containing a list of transactions, which are cryptographically linked to the previous block, forming a chain.
+This structure ensures that data cannot be altered without the consensus of the entire network, making it secure and transparent.
+Blockchains are the underlying technology for cryptocurrencies like Bitcoin, but they can also be used for many other applications, such as smart contracts and decentralized applications.

-Think of a blockchain like a digital notebook where every page (block) is permanently connected to the next one.
-Everyone who uses this notebook has the same copy, so nothing can be changed without everyone agreeing.
+Think of a blockchain as a digital notebook where each page (block) is permanently connected to the next.
+Everyone who uses this notebook has the same copy, so nothing can be changed unless everyone agrees.
 This makes it secure and trustworthy.

 What is a network?

-In the context of blockchain, a network refers to the infrastructure that connects all the nodes (computers) participating in the blockchain.
-Each blockchain operates on its own network, which allows nodes to communicate, share, and validate transactions.
+In the blockchain context, a network refers to the infrastructure that connects all the nodes (computers) participating in a blockchain.
+Each blockchain operates on its own network, which enables nodes to communicate, share, and validate transactions.
 For example, the Bitcoin network is the infrastructure that supports the Bitcoin blockchain, and the BNB Smart Chain network supports the BNB Smart Chain blockchain.
-Different networks have different protocols and rules for how transactions are processed and validated, and they each serve as the backbone for their respective blockchains.
+Different networks have different protocols and rules for how transactions are processed and validated, and each serves as the backbone for its respective blockchain.

 A network is like a road system where cars (data) travel between different places (nodes).
-Each blockchain has its own road system, with unique rules on how cars move and how traffic is controlled.
-This system lets everything run smoothly and securely.
+Each blockchain has its own road system, with unique rules about how cars move and how traffic is controlled.
+This system allows everything to run smoothly and securely.

 Step 2: Types of Blockchain Networks

-Blockchain networks can be categorized into different types based on their functionalities and layers.
-Below are the main types of blockchain networks and how they function.
+Blockchain networks can be categorized into different types based on their functionality and layers.
+Below are the main types of blockchain networks and how they work.

 Layer 1 Networks